Ancient Gold Coins

 **Choice**

 Saxon Merovingian Gold Tremissis.
-Wico

-in Pontio (Quentovic), c.
+Wico in Pontio (Quentovic), c.
 620-640.
-Tremissis (Gold, 13mm, 1.26g, 0h), Moneyer Dutta.
+Tremissis (Gold, 13mm, 1.26g, 0h), Moneyer

-+VVICCO FIT Laureate bust to right.
-Rev. DVTTA MONET, Cross on three steps.
+steps.
 Belfort 4959.
 NM II p.
 55, 14.
 Prou 1125.
 Rare but rarer still being centrally struck

 and such good grade.
 Clear and well struck, good very fine or better.
-The Merovingian Dynasty was based in ancient Gaul (which is now France) and dates from the middle of the
+The Merovingian Dynasty was based in ancient

-5th century AD.
-The coins were very much
+AD.
+The coins were very much trading

-Continent and Britain was extremely robust.
-Similar examples have been found as far west
+Similar examples have been found as far west as Cornwall and as far

-Ex Ian Millington (an expert on Anglo Saxon
+(an expert on Anglo Saxon coinage), ex Silbury Coins (their ticket), ex

-coinage), ex Silbury Coins (their ticket), ex DNW.
-You will not find a better example of this
+DNW.
+You will not find a better example

-choice coin. £3,250
+is a choice coin. £3,250

 WAu-7812: